Aviation Models

 The only aircraft to take advantage of the small frontal area was not the military but racing aircraft.
 The most famous example was the Hughes H-1 Racer.
 Hughes spared no expense for his record making airplane which recorded a top speed of 352 mph (567 km/hr.).
 The Hughes H-1 racer now resides in the National Air & Space Museum.

-A relatively small number of 2,880 Twin Wasp Junior engines were produced from 1931 until 1941.2 This was mostly due to Pratt & Whitney declining interest in the engine.
-At the time, Pratt & Whitney was producing the Wasp Junior, the Hornet F and G models, the R-1535 and the Twin Wasp R-1830.
-They were also doing preliminary work on other projects, so something had to give and that was the R-1535.
+A relatively small number of 2,880 Twin Wasp Junior engines were produced from 1931 until 1941.2 This was mostly due to Pratt & Whitney's declining interest in the engine.
+At the time, Pratt & Whitney was also producing the Wasp Junior, the Hornet F and G models, and the Twin Wasp R-1830.
+They were also doing preliminary work on other promising projects, so something had to give and that was the R-1535.

 Specifications: